Wood Burning

 Environmental Improvement Plan (EIP)

 However, these proposed changes were never made law, so were unfunded and unenforceable by local authorities.
-Prior to the change in government in Summer 2024, all Defra would say was that it was “preparing policies to tackle domestic emissions”.
+Prior to the change in government in Summer 2024, Defra said it was “preparing policies to tackle domestic emissions”.
 It remains to be seen whether a Labour government will step up on this issue.
-Defra are carrying out a rapid review of the Environment Improvement Plan and we look forward to the findings late in 2024.
+Defra are carrying out a rapid review of the Environment Improvement Plan and we look forward to the findings.

 What can I do?

-Firstly, please don’t burn if you have a secondary form of heating.
+Firstly, please don’t burn if you have another form of heating.
 Can you only burn on special occasions if you can’t stop completely?

 And if you’re thinking about installing a stove…please don’t!
 Take a look below at just a few examples of alternative options.